 So, what is practical happiness?

-Studies show us that people who consider themselves mostly happy, and those who consider themselves mostly unhappy, experience a similar number of unhappy, stressful, chaotic and annoying experiences.
+Studies show that people who consider themselves mostly happy, and those who consider themselves mostly unhappy, experience a similar number of unpleasant experiences.
 So, what’s the difference in how happy and unhappy people rate their happiness?
-It’s how they react to similar happiness zapping experiences.
+It’s how they react to their happiness zappers.

-Therefore, our first practical happiness principle is: Happiness Zappers Zap Everyone
+Therefore, our first practical happiness principle is: Happiness Zappers Can be Managed

 Happiness Is Personal